privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorOutOfGasCall.md

 )
 ```

-1. If it's a root call, it ends the execution.
-2. Otherwise, it restores caller's context and switch to it.

 ### Constraints
 1. `gas_left < gas_cost`.
 2. Current call must be failed.
 3. If it's a root call, it transits to `EndTx`.
 4. if it is not root call, it restores caller's context by reading to `rw_table`, then does step state transition to it.

-### Lookups
-- 1 Call Context lookup `CallContextFieldTag.IsSuccess`.
-- 1 Call Context lookup `CallContextFieldTag.IsPersistent`s.

 ## Code